List of Indian states by wildlife population

 The Bengal tiger and the Indian elephant are endangered species which are protected by Project Tiger and Project Elephant programmes run by Ministry of Environment and Forests, Government of India.
 Indian Leopards are vulnerable and protected species.
+Asiatic lion is an endangered species only found in Gir National Park of India.
+The Indian wolf is an endangered subspecies of grey wolf.
 The tiger numbers are of animals aged above 1.5 years.

 India is home to 75% of the world's tiger population as well as 60% of Asian elephant population.